Background pattern

 • Tofacitinib (used to treat rheumatoid arthritis).

-• Tolvaptan (used to treat hyponatremia [low sodium levels in blood] or to slow the deterioration of kidney function).
+• Tolvaptan (used to treat hyponatremia [low sodium levels in the blood] or to slow down kidney function deterioration).

 • Vitamin A (nutritional supplement).

-• Ivacaftor (alone or combined with medicines used to treat cystic fibrosis).
+• Ivacaftor (alone or in combination with medicines used to treat cystic fibrosis).

 • Hydrochlorothiazide (diuretic).